Urticarial vasculitis

-Urticarial vasculitis (also known as "chronic urticaria as a manifestation of venulitis", "hypocomplementemic urticarial vasculitis syndrome", "hypocomplementemic vasculitis" and "unusual lupus-like syndrome") is a skin condition characterized by fixed urticarial lesions that appear histologically as a vasculitis.
+Urticarial vasculitis (also known as "chronic urticaria as a manifestation of venulitis", "hypocomplementemic urticarial vasculitis syndrome", and "hypocomplementemic vasculitis") is a skin condition characterized by fixed urticarial lesions that appear histologically as a vasculitis.

 Mechanism

 Antibodies are usually raised against foreign proteins, such as those made by a replicating virus or invading bacterium.
 Virus or bacteria with antibodies opsonized or "stuck" to them highlight them to other cells of the immune system for clearance.

 Antibodies against self proteins are known as autoantibodies, and are not found in healthy individuals.
 These autoantibodies can be used to detect certain diseases.

 C1q

 C1q is an integral component within the complement pathway – a complicated cascade of protein interactions, culminating in an immune response against a broad variety of pathogens.
 The anti-C1q antibodies found in patients with hypocomplementemic urticarial vasculitis activate C1q, which instigates activation of the entire complement pathway.
 Consequently, levels of all complement proteins become low.